CLUSTER statement to redefine storage and parallelism characteristics of a cluster.

 SIZE clause to specify the number of cluster keys that will be stored in data blocks allocated to the cluster.

-allocate_extent_clause to explicitly allocate a new extent for the cluster.
+allocate_extent_clause to explicitly allocate a new extent for a cluster.
+This operation is valid only for indexed clusters and nonpartitioned hash clusters.

 SIZE if you do not want Oracle Database to use a default value.